rudenoise/rudenoiseSite/md/writingSystem2016.md

 Vim and can't recommend it highly enough.
 Again this is as much about feel as creativity.
 If it feels good it is good.

-Having said all that about computer-writing I do the majority on paper.
+The second, analogue: having said all that about computer-writing I do the majority on paper.
 Up until September last year I used hand sharpened Tombow Mono 100 2B pencils with plain Moleskin Cahier notebooks.
 Then I read about fountain pens being designed to be the most smooth action, friction free writing implements and thought I'd give that a go.
-So I use a Pilot Capless and a Kaweko Lilliput (for my pocket) with Rhodia dot notepads.
-And these have to be easy tear out (perforated) ones because I'm using the following system to
+So I use a Pilot Capless and a Kaweko Lilliput (for my pocket, both nibs polished with micro-mesh pads) with Rhodia dot notepads.
+And these have to be easy tear out (perforated) ones because I'm using the following system to write:
-write:

 ## <a id='theMeat'></a>The Problem